-As with all headache disorders, individuals respond differently to certain treatments.
-While it is impossible to guarantee a completely pain-free life following chiropractic work, undergoing treatment is likely to reduce the number of cluster headaches experienced over several weeks or months.
+As with all headache disorders, individuals respond differently to certain techniques.
+While it is impossible to guarantee a completely pain-free life following chiropractic work, undergoing care is likely to reduce the number of cluster headaches experienced over several weeks or months.

 Can cluster headaches resolve themselves?

 It is possible for cluster headache attacks to go away on their own.
-However, people who have experienced the issue for months or years should seek treatment to improve their quality of life.
+However, people who have experienced the issue for months or years should seek care to improve their quality of life.

-It is possible for people with cluster headache issues to experience remission periods, although this can take months or years of treatment.
-To boost your chances of fighting episodic cluster headaches, it is important to persist with treatment.
+It is possible for people with cluster headache issues to experience remission periods, although this can take months or years of care.
+To boost your chances of fighting episodic cluster headaches, it is important to persist with check-ups.